wierdest/jot/README.md

 ## Overview
 `jot` is command-line logging utility.
 - it does not use an external editor for writing or reading messages
-- it comes with a installer script that automates the creation of a function in your .bashrc:
+- it comes with a installer script that automates the creation of this function in your .bashrc:
 ```
 # jot is a logging utility. jot -h for usage info.
 jot() {